-Acer palmatum Chantilly Lace is a rare and unusual lace leaf maple may reach 4′ tall and wide in 10 years.
-It is a moderate grower and needs some pruning to enhance its overall structure.
+Acer palmatum Chantilly Lace is a slow growing lace leaf maple may reach 4′ tall and wide in 10 years.
+As with all lace leaf weepers pruning is essential to enhance its overall structure.
 For more information see Pruning Japanese Maples.
 Once established this maple is hardy to -10 degrees, USDA zone 6.

 I like to do tests with my maples for suitability to sun and/or shade areas so I can provide better information to my customers.
 I planted a Chantilly Lace maple, grafted high on standard, in a full sun location.
 After 7 years I can report that full sun is not a problem with adequate water – which consists for me of letting a hose run slowly on top of the root ball.
 I do not have a sprinkler system for most of my maples in the display areas.
 Using the hose and watering deeply keeps the roots from coming to the surface, as with a sprinkler system, as well as helping the maple through hot days.
 Of course I mulch all of my maples with fir bark for added protection.
 See Care and Maintenance of Japanese Maples for more information.

 Limited availability – I will have 1 and 2 gallon size available for shipping in May/June 2021.
 Pre-order to reserve one.

 Photos show my Chantilly Lace grown in full sun during the month of July.
 Next photo is the same maple in fall color.
 The last photo shows the variegated leaves during summer.